chenxz1111/Expression-Transformer/readme.md

 ```
 python main.py --test_model model_path [--test_data] [--batch_size] [--epoch] [--num_layers] [--data_set]
 ```

+## Hint
+You may create a folder named 'model' to obtain your models or pretrained models. data_set : The type of data you want to train or test this model on, usually the folder's name under `\data`. test_data : The test data of your model, usually named 'test' or 'extra_test'. test_model : The path of the model you want to test.
 ## CPU

 You may train this model on a CPU by deleting all the  `.cuda()` .